Times Square Ball: Festivities

-Festivities formally begin in the early evening, with an opening ceremony featuring the raising of the ball backed by Fanfare for the Common Man by The New York Philharmonic at 6:00 p.m.
+Festivities formally begin in the early evening, with an opening ceremony featuring the raising of the ball at 6:00 p.m.
 ET.
 Party favours are distributed to attendees, which have historically included large balloons, hats, and other items branded with the event's corporate sponsors.
-The lead-up to midnight features a program of entertainment, including musical performances: some of these performances are organized by, and aired by New Year's Eve television specials broadcasting from Times Square.
+The lead-up to midnight features a program of entertainment, including musical performances.
+Some of these performances are organized and televised by New Year's Eve television specials broadcasting from Times Square, such as ABC's New Year's Rockin' Eve —which first began featuring live headliners in 2005–06.

 The climax of the festivities is the drop itself, which begins at 11:59:00 p.m.
 ET.
-Officially, the drop is activated using a button inside a special control room within One Times Square, synchronized using an National Institute of Standards and Technology (NIST) time signal received via satellite.
-Since 1996, the drop has been ceremonially "activated" on-stage by one or more special guests, accompanied by the current mayor of New York City, by pressing a button on a smaller model of the ball.
-The guests are selected annually to recognize their community involvement or significance, and have included:
+Officially, the drop is activated from a control room within One Times Square, synchronized using an National Institute of Standards and Technology (NIST) time signal received via satellite; a ceremonial button is pressed on-stage by the mayor of New York City and/or invited dignitaries.

+At the conclusion of the drop, a numeral sign indicating the new year is illuminated, and a fireworks show is launched from the roof of One Times Square; the fireworks are presently backed by a medley of songs, which have traditionally included "Auld Lang Syne" as performed by Guy Lombardo and His Royal Canadians, and "Theme from New York, New York" as performed by Frank Sinatra, among others.